Data Model

 F

-Not identified (name not found or incomplete)
+Not identified (recipient not identified or not entered)

 Recipient level